0cjs/sedoc/git/tricks.md

 Fixing Commits
 --------------

+* To rewrite the author and timestamp of a commit:

+      git commit --amend --reset-author

-* To remove a file accidentally added to the most recent commit:
+* To remove a file accidentally added to a commit:

       git reset --soft @^
       git reset @ path/to/file